- Medical Examiner

-The Latent Print Section was established in 2011 and was accredited by the American Society of Crime Laboratory Directors/ Laboratory Accreditation Board (ASCLD/LAB) for latent print comparisons in 2012.
+The Latent Print Section functions to supply the criminal justice system and community of Nassau County with a state-of-the-art forensic friction ridge analysis facility.
 The ultimate goal of latent print examination and comparison is to identify friction ridge impressions from the fingers, palms, and soles of the feet to the source that produced them.
-If no subject information is available, latent prints may be searched through the local Nassau County Automated Fingerprint Identification System (AFIS) and/or the State Automated Biometric System (SABIS).
-The Latent Print Section may assist in crime scene processing when requested.
+If no subject information is available, latent prints may be searched through the local Nassau County Automated Fingerprint Identification System (AFIS), the State Automated Biometric Identification System (SABIS), and the FBI’s Next Generation Identification (NGI) system.

 Services Provided & Test Methods

-The following is a list of general services provided and methodology utilized in the examination of forensic evidence by the Latent Print Section:
+The following is a list of general services provided by the Latent Print Section:

-Search of unidentified latent impressions through the Statewide Automated Biometric Identification System (SABIS)
+- Search of unidentified friction ridge impressions through the automated databases

 The Latent Print Section strives to provide the highest quality forensic testing services to our customers in a timely fashion.
 The laboratory management welcomes feedback regarding both positive observations as well as suggestions for improvement of laboratory services.
 Please use our Laboratory Services Feedback Forms which can be returned by Email or facsimile.